-There exists the possibility that up to 50% of the loan may be forgiven if UofL Health-Louisville, Inc., at all times on or after December 31, 2024, satisfies (a) certain job and wage requirements as defined and/or (b) the Medically Underserved Operational Requirements as defined.
-On December 31st of each year beginning on December 31, 2024, the Authority will determine whether UofL Health-Louisville, Inc. has complied with the debt forgiveness requirements as of such calendar year-end.
+There exists the possibility that up to 50% of the loan may be forgiven if UofL Health-Louisville, Inc., at all times on or after December 31, 2021, satisfies (a) certain job and wage requirements as defined and/or (b) the Medically Underserved Operational Requirements as defined.
+On December 31st of each year beginning on December 31, 2021, the Authority will determine whether UofL Health-Louisville, Inc. has complied with the debt forgiveness requirements as of such calendar year-end.
 If UofL Health-Louisville, Inc. has complied with the debt forgiveness requirements, 50% of the principal payment due on April 1st of the next calendar year will be forgiven.
-As of June 30, 2021 and 2020, the balance of the loan receivable from UofL Health-Louisville, Inc. is \$35,000,000.
+UofL Health-Louisville, Inc. met the forgiveness requirements as of December 31, 2021.
+As a result, UofL Health-Louisville, Inc. paid \$4,375,000 of the \$8,750,000 annual principal payment due April 1, 2022, while \$4,375,000 was forgiven (forgiveness of loan receivable per the accompanying statement of revenues, expenses, and changes in net position for the year ended June 30, 2022).
+As of June 30, 2022 and 2021, the balance of the loan receivable from UofL Health-Louisville, Inc. is \$26,250,000 and \$35,000,000, respectively.

 In previous years, the terms of certain industrial park loans were restructured.
 Under the restructuring agreements, loan payments and/or interest rates were adjusted and maturity dates were extended.
 In addition, in lieu of the required periodic payments of principal and interest, the restructured agreements stated that amounts were due to the Authority upon the sale of the industrial park land with the Authority receiving a defined percentage of the sales price with any outstanding balance due at maturity.
 During fiscal year 2021, the terms of industrial park loans with outstanding balances totaling approximately \$181,000 as of June 30, 2021 were restructured.
-During fiscal year 2020, the terms of industrial park loans with outstanding balances totaling approximately \$1,542,000 as of June 30, 2020 were restructured.
-Additionally, during fiscal year 2021, the terms of other loans with outstanding balances totaling approximately \$636,000 as of June 30, 2021 were restructured.
+No such industrial park loans were restructured during fiscal year 2022.
+Additionally, during fiscal years 2022 and 2021, the terms of other loans with outstanding balances totaling approximately \$624,000 and \$636,000 as of June 30, 2022 and 2021, respectively, were restructured.